Dizzy Dishes: Notes

 The as-yet-unevolved Betty Boop is drawn as an anthropomorphic female dog.
 She is merely a side character; the main plotline revolves around the incompetent chef Bimbo and the irate gorilla.
-"Crazy Town," sung by the flapper cats in the beginning of the cartoon, is also the theme song for the 1932 film Crazy Town.
+"Crazy Town", sung by the flapper cats in the beginning of the cartoon, is also the theme song for the 1932 film Crazy Town.

 Home video releases

 In the 1990s, this cartoon was released as part of the Betty Boop - The Definitive Collection laserdisc set.
-On September 24, 2013, Olive Films (under license from Paramount Home Entertainment) released this cartoon as part of the Betty Boop: The Essential Collection - Volume Two DVD and Blu-ray sets.
+Olive Films (under license from Paramount Home Entertainment) released this cartoon in September 2013 as part of the Betty Boop: The Essential Collection - Volume Two DVD and Blu-ray sets.